mdiflorio/ansible-python-ngnix-postgres/README.md

 test-prod
 test-preprod

+test-prod-db
+test-preprod-db

 show-tags
 ```

 If you want to change the IP addresses of the hosts.
 You need to modify the Makefile and the hosts.yaml file.

-To run the project you can select `deploy-prod` or `deploy-preprod` or `deploy-all`.
+To run the project you can select `deploy-test-prod` or `deploy-test-preprod` or `deploy-test-all`.
+These commands will run the deployment and then run a little test.

 Alternatively, each of the roles has tags associated so that you can run each role or task seperately.
-Keep in mind, the task prerequisites needs to be run before the roles.
+The task prerequisites needs to be run before the roles.

 If you want to see all the possible tags, run the command `show-tags`.